WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 - Don't use bold text formatting for each individual menu name.
 Instead, enclose the entire sequential step in a single bold element; for example, in HTML use `<b>Settings > Media</b>` and in Markdown, use `**Settings > Media**`.
 - Enclose the angle bracket with a `<span>` tag and add an `aria-label` attribute with *and then* text (`<span aria-label="and then">></span>`).
 Otherwise, some screen readers may skip over brackets or read `>` as *greater than*.

+For more information, see [Instructions with multiple actions](//procedures.md).

 **Examples**

 [tip] **Recommended (HTML):** Select `<b>Edit&nbsp;<span aria-label="and then">></span> Text&nbsp;<span aria-label="and then">></span> Encoding</b>`. [/tip]